dulwichpsycotherapy/website/firstmeet.md

 id: 2
 layout: landing
 title: First Meet
 description: “Be yourself; everyone else is already taken.”
-Oscar Wilde <br> Unfortunately, this is not always straightforward.
-Being “oneself “is often a difficult journey as from an early age we pick up expectations from many significant others.
-Many people enter therapy in mid life for example, despite having had  successful careers and intimate relationships, because of a sense of not feeling happy about their journey and where they are going.
-Most often this manifests as depression without an obvious cause, or marital conflicts or difficult peer relationships at work.
-Of course, some people will have had traumatic childhoods or experienced significant abuse and may have always struggled to find fulfilment or make close  relationships.
-An initial telephone consultation is offered without cost as a preliminary exploration and screening tool to get an idea of how i can help and what is the right approach for you
+Oscar Wilde <br> Unfortunately, this is not always straightforward. being “oneself “is often a difficult journey, as from an early age we pick up expectations from many significant others and influential people in our lives.<br>
+Many  people enter therapy in mid-life for example, despite having had successful careers and intimate relationships, because of a sense of not feeling happy about their journey and where they are going.
+Most often this manifests as depression without an obvious cause, or marital conflicts or difficult peer-relationships at work.
+Of course, some people will have had traumatic childhoods or experienced significant abuse and thus may have always struggled to trust others and find fulfilment or make close relationships.<br>
+An initial telephone consultation is offered without cost as a preliminary exploration and screening tool to get an idea of how we can help and what is the right approach for you, be that in therapy or through  a referral elsewhere in perhaps suggesting an alternative approach if relational  therapy is not the best option .
 nav-menu: true
 ---